Box 13: Main cast

 Guest cast members included Betty Lou Gerson, Frank Lovejoy, Lurene Tuttle, Alan Reed, Luis Van Rooten, and John Beal.
 Vern Carstensen, who directed Box 13 for producer Richard Sanville, was also the show's announcer.
+Raymond Burr appeared in some episodes.

+Production

+Richard Sanville was the producer.
 The series featured music by Rudy Schrager.
 Russell Hughes, who had previously hired Ladd as a radio actor in 1935 at a $19 weekly salary, wrote most of the scripts, sometimes in collaboration with Ladd.
 The partners in Mayfair Productions were Ladd and Bernie Joslin, who had previously run the chain of Mayfair Restaurants.

-Raymond Burr appeared in some episodes.

 Adaptations

 At least one attempt to convert the series for television was tried when Ladd appeared in an adaptation of "Daytime Nightmare" (retitled "Committed") on CBS' General Electric Theater (December 5, 1954).
 Russell Hughes, who was then working at Columbia, reworked the script for the small screen.
-"We hope it comes off well", said Ladd.
-"If so, the other 51 scenarios are on the shelf, waiting."
 The show was produced by Jaguar, Ladd's own company.

 The TV show did not result in a series.
-In 1956, Ladd announced that Jaguar would still attempt to make a series, but Ladd would not star as Holiday.
+In 1956, Jaguar worked on another attempt to make a series, but Ladd was no longer cast as Holiday.
 Ladd's wife Sue Carol was reported as being involved in casting.

 In 1958, Jaguar hired Charles Bennett to adapt the series into a television series.

-In 1959, it was reported Ladd was working on scripts for a TV series with Aaron Spelling.
+In 1959, Ladd was working on scripts for TV series with Aaron Spelling.
 Bill Leslie was to play the lead, opposite Ann McRae.

 Shortly before his death, Ladd announced plans to make a feature film version of the show.
-He said he would play the lead and the movie would feature 13 cameos from stars that Ladd had worked with in the past.
+He said he would play the lead and the film would have featured 13 cameos from stars that Ladd had worked with in the past.
 Possible names included William Bendix, Veronica Lake, Brian Donlevy, and Macdonald Carey.

 Box 13 was also re-imagined (rather than a straight adaptation or continuation) as a comic book series in 2010, by David Gallaher and Steve Ellis, and published by ComiXology.
-It is published digitally by comiXology and published in print by Red 5 Comics:
+It is published digitally by ComiXology and published in print by Red 5 Comics.